a2a-fair-metrics/Apples-to-Apples-FAIR-Metrics/benchmark/README.md

 </Files>
 ```

-This only applies the header when a request is answered for the file `crate-34.zip`, so headers on the landing page should be set on `index.html`.
+The above only applies the header when a request is answered by the file `crate-34.zip`, similarly headers on the landing page should be set on `index.html` (which answers requests for `00-foo/` as well as `00-foo/index.html`).

 If a link attribute contains spaces (e.g. multiple listings in `profile` or a human readable `title`) you will need to wrap the whole header with `"` quotes and escape the inner quotes to be transmitted with `\"`, e.g.